syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Running-the-Application.md

    {:.caption}

 5. You can select different devices from the dropdown list to emulate mobile applications.
-Refer to the following screenshots where mobile applications are emulated in different modes (Nexus 5, iPhone 5, and Lumia 520).
+Refer to the following screenshots where mobile applications are emulated in different modes (iPhone 5, Nexus 5, and Lumia 520).

    ![](Running-the-Application_images/Running-the-Application_img14.png)